binnes/Node-RED-container-prod/Node-RED config from environment/README.md

     ```docker logs -f mqttBroker```

+    Press and hold the Control key, then press C (Ctrl-C) to exit following the mqtt broker logs

 ### Step 3.
 MQTT node config

 In this section you will add some additional nodes to Node-RED, which connect to your local MQTT broker.

 1. Restart the Node-RED service on your system.
 To connect to the broker the Node-RED container need access to the broker certificates, so we will map the same volume as we did when starting the broker, as the certificates are in a cert sub-directory.
 We also need to add the --network option to put the Node-RED container instance on the same Docker network bridge as the MQTT broker container instance.

+    `docker stop mynodered`
+    `docker rm mynodered`

-Run the appropriate command for your operating system (replacing *YOUR-USERNAME* with your own username):
+    Now run the appropriate command for your operating system (replacing *YOUR-USERNAME* with your own username):
       * **Windows**:
           `docker run -itd -p 1880:1880 -v c:\Users\YOUR-USERNAME\NRdata:/data -e NODE_RED_ENABLE_PROJECTS=true -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto --network NRbridge --name mynodered nodered/node-red`
       * **Mac OS**: